-I’m always on the lookout for games, that have been digitalized.
+I’m always on the lookout for digitalized board games.
 I like to play a well-polished product, so I browse Steam often and have numerous board games on the wishlist, just waiting for a sale.
-Lords of Waterdeep – Dungeons and Dragons board game was one such game and it was one sale last week.
+Lords of Waterdeep – Dungeons and Dragons board game was one such game and it was on sale last week.

 Players: 2 to 5 players

 Luck factor: medium

 Introduction and Theme

 Lords of Waterdeep is a strategic game.
 Its main mechanics are worker placement, resource collecting, and card drawing.
 By characteristics, it’s a pure eurogame.
 First, you place workers to get resources, then you spend these resources as is requested on the tasks you draw.
 There are some tweaks here and there, but basically, that is it.

 Set in Forgotten Realms (Dungeons and Dragons universe), you might think this is a thematic, adventurous game.
 You would be very wrong.
 Lords of Waterdeep only uses the famous setting as a presentation, but it could very well be anything else.
 But let’s have a look at the theme anyway since the presentation is good and it does create an atmosphere.

 You play as one of the underground lords of the city of Waterdeep, who fight over influence, control, and their agendas.
 (Read: they collect victory points.)